Inspector General of Police (Nigeria)

 The Inspector General of Police, abbreviated as IGP is the head of the Nigeria Police Force.
 He is the most senior officer in the police service.
-The pioneer IGP is Louis Edet and the current IGP is Kayode Egbetokun.
+The pioneer IGP is Louis Edet and the current IGP is Tunji Disu.

 Appointment

 The appointed officer is usually a serving officer of the Nigeria Police Force and is often recommended by the Police Service Commission to the President of Nigeria, who will send the name to the Senate for confirmation.